-The UNO Pre-Law Support Group is organized to provide scholarships, resume/personal statement preparation, and advocacy for students at UNO so that they can become more knowledgeable about the legal profession (i.e., evaluating the varying occupations available in the profession, understanding and navigating the process of getting into law school, paying for law school, preparing for law school, and so on).
+Baird Holm is proud to support the UNO Pre-Law Support Group, a cohort that has been organized to provide scholarships, resume/personal statement preparation, and advocacy for students at UNO so that they can become more knowledgeable about the legal profession (i.e., evaluating the varying occupations available in the profession, understanding and navigating the process of getting into law school, paying for law school, preparing for law school, and so on).
+Through the University of Nebraska Foundation, Baird Holm funds two awards to support UNO Pre-Law students who qualify based on the requirements listed below.

-Although the UNO Pre-Law Cohort is pleased to work with any and all pre-law students who reach out to us, we have historical and special connections to UNO students who are members of the Goodrich Scholarship Program and/or Project Achieve.
-Correspondingly, the two awards described below may be given only to UNO undergraduates enrolled in one or both of those programs.
+The UNO Pre-Law Cohort provides support to all pre-law students who reach out to them, however, they have historical and special connections to UNO students who are members of the Goodrich Scholarship Program and/or Project Achieve.
+Correspondingly, the two awards that we fund may be given only to UNO undergraduates enrolled in one or both of those programs.
 Additionally, awardees must have at least a 3.0 cumulative grade-point average at the time of the award and must have been active in the programming of the Cohort in the preceding 12 months.
 Awardees typically have their names placed in nomination before the Cohort’s Board of Directors by two co-directors of the Cohort, Drs.
 Carroll and Romero, and receive Board approval before being notified of their award.
 Awards are traditionally decided in late April/early May.
-Money for the awards comes from a dedicated University of Nebraska Foundation account generously funded annually by Baird Holm LLP, thus the name attached to the two awards.

 Baird Holm Initiative Award